orel33/vscode/README.md

 }
 ```

+* Use smart completion to learn about possible attributes (Ctrl+Space) and hover to view attribute descriptions...
 * Then build, menu *Terminal > Run Build Task...* (or Ctrl+Shift+B)
 * And run, menu *Terminal > Run Task...* (or Ctrl+Shift+R) and select the *run* task